JRHaven/Weather-Displayer/README.md

    ![Needed URL](screenshots/forecast_url_visible.png)
    3. This is the URL we need to give the program.
 Open this URL up in a new tab to ensure it works.
 You should see something similar to me here:
    ![Resulting JSON](screenshots/URL.png)
 5. Put the URL in a file called `url`.
 Be sure there is no file extensions, especially if you are running Windows.
-This file sould be in the same directory as the other Python files.
+This file should be in the same directory as the other Python files.
 6. You are ready to go!
 Run the `main.py` file and see your weather data!

 ## Web Interface